ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 153      </ns2:ExternalIdentifier>
 ```

-- Class Code: The document unique ID, indicated by the value of the *identificationScheme* equal to *urn:uuid:2e82c1f6-a085-4c72-9da3-8640a32e42ab* as defined in **[IHE ITI Technical Framework Vol. 3, Section 4.2.5.2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.5.2)**.
+- The document unique ID, indicated by the value of the *identificationScheme* equal to *urn:uuid:2e82c1f6-a085-4c72-9da3-8640a32e42ab* as defined in **[IHE ITI Technical Framework Vol. 3, Section 4.2.5.2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.5.2)**.
 The value conveyed with the *id* attribute uniquely identifies the document in the repository.
 It's value must be used when retrieving documents to display (see **[Retrieve Document Set](../main/RetrieveDocumentSet.md)**).

 ```